ridha-s-anjum18/QUESTION-2/README.md

   -And initialize nextTerm for the nth term of Fibonacci

--Then it will give an output as "Enter the number of terms"
+- Then it will give an output as "Enter the number of terms"

   -The user will input the number as n